TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 Well structured architecture make tests more readable and maintainable.

 #### What is API testing and why would you use that?
-API testing is a type of software testing APIs involved directly to verify product *functionality, reliability,<br> performance, and security*.
+API testing is a type of software testing APIs involved directly to verify a product *functionality, reliability,<br> performance, and security*.
 Since APIs lack of GUI, API testing is performed at the message layer on a higher speed.

 **Earlier Testing** - Increased Development Progress<br>